Date: Thu Aug 1, 2002 8:02 am

 valuable sources.

-Mr Cooper makes his point well but like all of us tends to be sold out to it.
+Mr Cooper makes his point well but like all of us tends to be sold out

 Early genealogical lists did register Sem (and not Japhet) as the ancestor